HaigBishop/particle-distortion-analysis/README.md

 MIT License
 (see LICENSE.txt)

-## How to Site PCT
+## How to Site PDA

-The only way to site PCT is to cite this Github repository:
+The only way to site PDA is to cite this Github repository:

 Bishop, H. (2025).
-Particle Distortion Analysis (Version 0.2.10) [Computer software]. https://github.com/HaigBishop/particle-distortion-analysis
+Particle Distortion Analysis (Version 1.0.1) [Computer software]. https://github.com/HaigBishop/particle-distortion-analysis

 ## Author and Acknowledgments